Skip to main content

 Standard Rate

-The amount of tax is payable based upon the purchase price of the property, and is charged as a percentage of the overall total across several different bands.
-The rates payable are as follows:
+The amount of tax is payable based upon the purchase price of the property and is charged as a percentage of the overall total across several different bands.
+The rates below illustrate the SDLT rates you will pay for house purchases completed on or after 1st April 2025:

 Property Price